RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.integrations/aqueduct.integrations.s3_integration.md

          description: str = "") -> TableArtifact
 ```

-Reads multiple files from the S3 integration into a single TableArtifact.
+Reads one or more files from the S3 integration into a single TableArtifact.

 **Arguments**: